-P2P workshops use an unbiased, evidence-based process to identify research gaps in a scientific area of broad public health importance.
-Each workshop focuses on a disease prevention topic with limited or underdeveloped research and a need for a critical assessment of the evidence.
+The P2P program uses a structured process to identify research gaps in a scientific area of broad public health importance.
+The program centers around workshops on prevention topics with limited or underdeveloped research and a need for a critical assessment of the evidence.

 The P2P program brings together federal agencies, researchers, and community members to:

-You can use P2P workshop publications—like the systematic evidence review, independent panel’s report with recommendations for future research, and federal partners’ action plan—to help fill research gaps.
+You can use P2P workshop publications—like the systematic evidence review, independent panel report with recommendations for future research, and federal partners meeting report—to help fill research gaps.

 What's New

-New publications from the NIH P2P Workshop: Nutrition as Prevention for Improved Cancer Health Outcomes are now available:
+New resources from the NIH P2P Workshop: Identifying Risks and Interventions to Optimize Postpartum Health are now available:

 - Federal Partners Meeting Report (PDF)

-Describes current NIH research activities in the topic area.
-Can be used to identify research and funding gaps and opportunities and will serve as a baseline to measure future progress.
+The snapshot describes current NIH research activities in maternal health and maternal morbidity and mortality.
+It can be used to identify research and funding gaps and opportunities and will serve as a baseline to measure future progress.

 Upcoming Workshop